This program is teaching social skills to young adults with autism

 The PEERS program at UCLA, which stands for Program for the Education and Enrichment of Relational Skills, is a 16 week-long program that teaches social skills, including tips on dating.
+ABC10 news has interviewed some of the participants and their families.

 “I was feeling lonely," 25-year-old Joey Juarez told ABC.
 He likes dressing up to go out with his friends, however he often avoided social situations because he worried about awkward moments.